What is Texas HB 300?

 The definition of ‘covered entity’ under Texas HB 300 differs from the definition of a covered entity under HIPAA.
 In Texas, a covered entity is considered to be any individual or organization that assembles, collects, analyzes, stores, or transmits the PHI of state residents.
 That includes any individual or entity that comes into possession of PHI, which includes agents, employees, contractors, and subcontractors that are required to create, receive, obtain, maintain, use, or transmit PHI.

-Under HIPAA, schools and other educational institutions, accountancy firms, lawyers, ISPs, and researchers are not considered covered entities, but are required to comply with Texas HB300.
+Under HIPAA, schools and other educational institutions, accountancy firms, lawyers, ISPs, and researchers are not covered entities, but MUST comply with Texas HB300.

 Patient Access to EHRs

 HIPAA gives patients the right to obtain copies of their PHI held by HIPAA-covered entities, which must be provided no later than 30 days from the date of the request.
 Texas HB300 requires access to EHRs to be provided in half the time, with a maximum timeframe for honoring the request of 15 days from the receipt of a written request.